-The administrative law judge, having heard the testimony and considered all of the evidence in the record, finds: Claimant last worked for employer on May 13, 2014.
+The administrative law judge, having heard the testimony and considered all of the evidence in the record, finds: Claimant last worked for employer on May 19, 2014.

-Employer discharged claimant on May 13, 2014 because the employer found evidence that claimant was viewing confidential medical records of patients that she was not currently assigned, and during times when she was not at the hospital.
+Employer discharged claimant on May 19, 2014 because the employer found evidence that claimant was viewing confidential medical records at times when she was not at the hospital, and for patients that she was not currently assigned.
 Employer has a policy that restricts Patient Care Technicians from viewing electronic medical records of patients unless they are assigned to care for that patient, and they are at work providing current care for that patient.
 Employer's policy was established in an effort to comply with the Health Insurance Portability and Accountability Act, commonly referred to as HIPAA.
 Claimant received training from employer every year by reviewing a power point presentation that gave instruction and guidance in relation to this policy.

 Claimant's job included some on-call work depending on the number of patients on her floor.
 She heard from other employees that the hospital's database could be accessed from a home computer.
 Claimant contacted employer's computer technology department and received assistance in having the software installed on her machine so she could access that information at any time.
 Claimant commuted to work, and found it helpful to know whether she might be needed for work the next day.
-Claimant had made the long commute to work on prior occasions only to find that she was not needed.
+Claimant had made the long commute to work on prior occasions only to find that she was not needed that day.
 Claimant could tell from the number of patients on the floor whether she would have to work that day which saved her time and money.

-Claimant thought she was using the information for an allowable work related purpose.
-She never shared the information with others, and did not think she was violating HIPAA or the hospital's policies.
+Claimant thought she was using the information for a work related purpose.
+She did not think she was violating HIPAA or the hospital's policies.
 She also accessed patient records for patients she was not technically assigned to because the staff helped each other with patient care for any patient on their floor, and she accessed information about patients that were being transferred from another department of the hospital to her floor.
 Claimant was never told she was not allowed to use the hospital's computer system for these purposes.